 Receiving a ticket is never something a driver wishes to experience.
 Although unpleasant, Halton Regional Police Service officers are issuing them in the hope that it may prevent you or someone else from being involved or injured in an accident.

-In 2011, there were more than 7,200 property damage collisions, close to 1,200 injury collisions and 15 collision fatalities on Halton roadways.
+In 2017, there were more than 6,600 property damage collisions, close to 1,100 injury collisions and 11 collision fatalities on Halton roadways

 The objective of Traffic Enforcement is to encourage drivers to voluntarily comply with traffic laws for the safety of all.

-Four options are outlined for you on the back of your yellow ticket
+Three options are outlined for you on the back of your green ticket

 Certain offences are eligible for a meeting with the Prosecutor before you make a final decision to either plead guilty or have a trial.
 The Prosecutor may offer you the opportunity to plead guilty to a reduced speed, reduced fine or a lesser included offence.